A virtual private network, generally called a VPN, enlarges a private network throughout a public network.

 Secure virtual private network protocols include:

-• Internet Protocol Security (IPsec) was first designed by the Internet Engineering Task Force (IETF) for IPv6, which was needed in all standards-compliant executions of IPv6 prior to RFC 6434, making it only a recommendation.
+- Internet Protocol Security (IPsec) was first designed by the Internet Engineering Task Force (IETF) for IPv6, which was needed in all standards-compliant executions of IPv6 before RFC 6434, making it only a recommendation.

-• Microsoft Point-to-Point Encryption (MPPE) works in conjunction with the end-to-end tunneling protocol and multiple suitable implementations on a host of other platforms.
+- Microsoft Point-to-Point Encryption (MPPE) works with the end-to-end tunneling protocol and multiple suitable implementations on other platforms.

-• Secure Shell (SSH) VPN – OpenSSH offers VPN channeling, which differs from port forwarding, to protect remote links to a network or inter-network links.
-OpenSSH server provides a restricted number of concurrent channels.
+- Secure Shell (SSH) VPN—OpenSSH offers VPN channeling, which differs from port forwarding, to protect remote links to a network or inter-network links.
+The OpenSSH server provides a restricted number of concurrent channels.
 The virtual private network feature itself does not support personal verification.

-• WireGuard is a protocol.
-In 2020, WireGuard support was attached to both the Linux and Android kernels, offering it up for adoption by virtual private network providers.
+- WireGuard is a protocol.
+In 2020, WireGuard support was attached to the Linux and Android kernels, offering it up for adoption by virtual private network providers.

 Typically, WireGuard uses Curve25519 to exchange keys and ChaCha20 for encoding and reserves the ability to pre-share a symmetric key between the user and the server.
 Almost all commercial virtual private networks embraced this protocol as the default one.